getify/You-Dont-Know-JS/async & performance/apA.md

 } );
 ```

-As you can see, `val(..)` invoked steps don't receive a continuation callback, as that part is assumed for you -- and the parameter list is less cluttered as a result!
+As you can see, `val(..)`-invoked steps don't receive a continuation callback, as that part is assumed for you -- and the parameter list is less cluttered as a result!
 To send a message along to the next step, you simply use `return`.

-Think of `val(..)` as representing a synchronous "value-only" step, which is useful for synchronous value operations, logging, etc.
+Think of `val(..)` as representing a synchronous "value-only" step, which is useful for synchronous value operations, logging, and the like.

 ### Errors